 Resources: resources available to complete the improvement activities.
-1.

-[NOTE: All response boxes on this form will automatically expend as text is entered.
-Additional rows can be added to this table by placing the cursor in the bottom, right hand box and pressing "tab".]
+[NOTE: All response bases on this form will extend to the bottom, right hand box and pressing "Rab".]

 Timeline for improvement, expectations, and consequences:

 Effective immediately, you will be expected to make regular progress on the plan outlined above.
 Failure to meet or exceed these expectations, or any display of misconduct will result in further disciplinary action, up to and including dismissal from the Paramedic program.
 In addition, if there is no significant improvement to indicate that the expectations and goals will be met within the timeline indicated in this Performance Improvement Plan (PIP), your enrollment will be terminated.
 Failure to maintain performance expectations after the completion of the PIP may result in additional disciplinary action up to and including dismissal from the Paramedic program.